bkleinen/bkleinen.github.io/classes/ss2021/info1/index.md

 * [PA 2 13.7. - Keeping Track of Stuff](./labs/exercise-13)
 * [PA 3 20.7. - Pick up and Carry](./labs/exercise-14)

-(the assignments will be similar, but different)
+(the assignments will be similar, but not the same)

 ### Resit / 2.
 Prüfungszeitraum